Restaurant Brands thanks Hawaii but faces Covid threats

 Today's results come at a volatile time for some in the fast food industry worldwide.

-In Australia, Domino's Pizza Enterprises last week slumped 9.6 per cent after posting healthy gains upon the release of its fiscal year 2022 results.
+In Australia, Domino's Pizza Enterprises last week slumped 9.6 per cent after posting healthy gains upon release of its fiscal year 2022 results.

 The pizza chain posted an underlying after-tax profit reduction of 12.5 per cent off 4.6 per cent growth in sales globally.